Job Training for Handicapped Kids in India

 - For information, contact Chris Marziale.

 Archana has high goals for her life.
 She has learned about stitching and is now able to make her own clothing.
-Despite the difficulties she has faced, Archana has done very well, and now helps other children with their training.
-She looks forward to learning computer skills.
+Despite the difficulties she has faced, Archana has done very well, and now helps other children with their sewing training.
+She looks forward to learning computer skills as well.